ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 The sequence diagram below shows the main sequence of calls in MCS when the On command is called.
 Return calls are not shown.

-Prior to ``On()`` being called, two pre-requisites are expected:
+Prior to ``On()`` being called, two pre-requisite steps are expected:
-1. All artifacts have been downloaded from CAR and stored under the /mnt directory inside MCS.
+1. Artifacts have been downloaded from CAR and stored under the /mnt directory inside MCS.
-2. The Tango database has been configured, including all MCS and HPS devices that are expected to be deployed.
+2. The Tango database has been configured, including all MCS and HPS devices that are expected deploy.
-3. iTango shell?
-This seems important for those integrating Mid.CBF, but probably not stakeholders external to our team..

 .. uml:: ../../diagrams/on-command-sequence.puml

 The interface between the MCS and the HPS Master device server is primarily made up of the ``ConfigureTalons()`` command sent from the MCS to the HPS master, which programs the FPGA and spawns the remaining HPS device servers.
-The parameters used to configure each TalonDX board come from the "config_commands"-keyed JSON objects in ``talondx-config.json``, which must be staged prior to calling Controller's ``On()`` command in the path indicated by the ``Controller`` device's ``TalonDxConfigPath`` property.
+The parameters used to configure each Talon-DX board come from the "config_commands"-keyed JSON objects in ``talondx-config.json``, which must be staged prior to calling Controller's ``On()`` command in the path indicated by the ``Controller`` device's ``TalonDxConfigPath`` property.